Radiance-Technologies/prism/metadata/ProjectMetadataSpecifications.md

      Prevents inclusion of inter-project dependencies that are included as submodules or subdirectories (such as `CompCert` and `coq-ext-lib` in VST).
      Special consideration must be given to these dependencies as they affect canonical splitting of training, test and validation datasets affecting the performace of the target ML model.

+- **`ocaml_version: Optional[str]`**

+     Version of the OCaml compiler with which to build this project.
+     This field provides support for datasets containing commits across multiple OCaml versions.
+     If not given, then this metadata is interpreted as the default for the project regardless of OCaml compiler version  overridden by a metadata record specifying an `ocaml_version`.
+     If `ocaml_version` is given, then `coq_version` must also be given.

 - **`coq_version: Optional[str]`**